natkowalczyk/thermal-mask-classification-and-detection/README.md

-This repository allows to test mask detection and classification models on thermal images.
+This repository allows testing mask detection and classification models on thermal images.

 ## Mask classification
 The proposed solution based on semi-supervised CNN with Convolutional Autoencoder (CAE) was provided in the [classification folder](https://github.com/natkowalczyk/thermal-mask-classification-and-detection/tree/main/classification).
-This model achieved **91%** accuracy in face mask classigication on thermal images.
+This model achieved **91%** accuracy in face mask classification on thermal images.
-To test the model you can use thermal images of three types of mask given in [images folder](https://github.com/natkowalczyk/thermal-mask-classification-and-detection/tree/main/images).
+To test the model you can use thermal images of three types of masks given in the [images folder](https://github.com/natkowalczyk/thermal-mask-classification-and-detection/tree/main/images).

 **Requirements**

-For installing therequired packages, run the following command:
+For installing the required packages, run the following command:

 ```
 pip install -r requirements.txt